avaneev/a5hash/README.md

 Seed2 ^= ent;
 ```

-Secondly, and this is important for the hash function's initial iteration,
+Furthermore, and critically for the initial hashing iteration, successive
-successive multiplications maintain uniformity of random output for at least
+multiplications maintain output uniformity for at least one iteration -
-one iteration, and typically a few more, without requiring the addition of
+and typically several - even without the addition of the `val01` and `val10`
-`val01` and `val10` constants to the state variables.
+constants to the state variables.

 However, this does not touch on the statistics of internal state variables.
 It should be noted that they cannot be used directly as high-quality uniformly